This post may contain affiliate links. Please read my disclaimer.

 With days like these I’m in no hurry to turn on the oven and heat up the house any more than it is already.

 When it’s this hot, I’m also in no mood for heavy food.
 I go for refreshing salads, smoothies, wrap sandwiches, and cold soups.
 I love a good gazpacho!
-I also enjoy indulging in a sweet treat.
+I also enjoy indulging in a plant-based dessert.

 Scoops of ice cream atop a cone were my go to summer treat in the past.
 The more chocolate and creamer the better.
 However one trip to the ice cream parlor and I’d come back feeling heavy.